arvid220u/turingsgang/README.md

 Run the app with the command `gunicorn app:app`.

+### Server

+Nginx is used.

+The nginx config file used is located at `/etc/nginx/conf.d/flask-app.conf`.
+To prevent nginx from loading the default configuration file, comment out the line `include /etc/nginx/sites-enabled/*;` in the file `/etc/nginx/nginx.conf`.

 ### Requirements

 Run `pip install -r requirements.txt` to install all necessary libraries.

 - Flask
 - Gunicorn
+- Redis